aminakodzaga/operating-systems/README.md

 ## Files
 shell.c
 ## Answers from Task 1.5
-## Q1:Do the following actions require the OS to use kernel mode or user mode is sufficient?
+## Q1: Do the following actions require the OS to use kernel mode or user mode is sufficient?
 ● A program wishes to read data from the hard drive.
 A ```read``` usually necessitates a hardware connection.
 Hardware access is time-consuming and error-prone, and it might cause the computer to become unusable.
 The operating system uses drivers to control the computer's hardware.